-Choosing an area rug for a space is a task that can easily veer into troubled waters.
+Choosing an area rug for an apartment is a task that can easily veer into troubled waters.
 Pick the wrong one and it will throw off the entire feel of the room.
 Find the right textile, however, and it can brighten and lift the aesthetic.
-This is simply because an area rug, as the term indicates, is a large design item.
-It covers most of the floor surface of a space and more or less sets the visual mood.
+This is simply because of an area rug, as the term indicates, is a large design item.
+It covers most of the floor surface of a floor and more or less sets the visual mood.
 There is no need for trepidation when shopping for one though.
 Evaluating your options using the following categories will simplify the process and give you confidence in your decision.

 Color, and we’ll include a pattern in this category, should be the first point of reference.
 If the other design elements (furniture, lighting, paint, etc) are already in place, then use the tones and aesthetic of those pieces as a guide.
 If the room is dominated by a lot of light pastels, choose a rug with a similar color and shade.
 When leaning toward something with a bold pattern and multiple colors, it’s best to place that piece first.
 Then add the rest of the decor using the rug as a reference.

 Generally speaking, if the furnishings and wall coverings have been installed it’s easier to go with a neutral tone.
 A natural fiber rug like sisal or something with a simple pattern that nods to the wall color and doesn’t intrude on the decor present.
 Don’t be shy though, if a boldly patterned textile really speaks to you, and its tones are on par with the aesthetic of the space, go for it.
 It may be just the thing that lifts the design level of the room from safe to compelling.